nickcharlton/talks/maintaining-open-source/presentation.md

 ^ This is definitely the case for much of my work: most of what I build day to day is built on open source and I rarely need to open an issue, or make a change.
-Even when I want to!

-^ People maintain or contribute to open source software for various reasons.
-Sometimes it’s marketing, sometimes it’s a company built around a project, sometimes it’s just fun to collaborate with people asynchronously all over the world.

-^ Overall though, the more people that contribute to open source software, the more open source software gets better and so does everyone contributing to open source.

-^ As someone who’s contributed to several projects, I’ve seen lots of different ways of approaching problems, this exposure has made me a better software developer.
+Even if I'd like to contribute back!

 ---

+### [fit] :money_with_wings: :information_desk_person: :construction_worker:

+^ People maintain or contribute to open source software for all sorts of reasons.
+Sometimes it’s marketing, sometimes it’s a company built around a project, sometimes it’s just for the fun of collaborating with people all over the world.

+^ Overall though, the more people that contribute to open source software, the more open source software gets better and so does everyone contributing to it.

+^ As someone who’s contributed to several projects, I’ve seen lots of different ways of approaching problems.
+This exposure has made me a better developer.

+---

 # Taking over maintaining a project

 ^ Of most of the projects I now maintain, I didn’t start them.
-Of the projects I have started, they’ve mostly helped just me and a handful of other people.
+Of the projects I have started, they’ve mostly helped just me and one or two other people.

 ^ So, whilst I can’t tell you much about how to make projects popular, that’s not where much of the labour in open source really is.
 It’s mostly in keeping projects going.
-Reviewing code, responding to issues, setting the direction and building a community.
+Reviewing changes, responding to issues, setting the direction and building a community.

 ^ All I do know is that popularity is some vague combination of luck and timing.
 And you really can’t predict when either is going to happen.